CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 According to La Velocita, 700c wheels combine the best weight, grip, and rolling resistance ratio.

-But, if you want to in more difficult terrain, you should consider getting a gravel bike with 650b wheels and wider, knobby tires.
+But, if you want to ride in more difficult terrain, you should consider getting a gravel bike with 650b wheels and wider, knobby tires.

 Brakes